rikkeaas/strangevis-moviemaker/README.md

 ## Features

+Primary requirements from Dr. Strangevis which our program fulfills:

+- T01: I want to see a histogram of all the data values.
+- T03: I want to interactively control how colors are assigned to different structures.
+- T07: I want to see the 3D surfaces associated with different data values.
+- T08: I want to simultaneously see internal and external structures.
+- T11: I want to be able to cut open the volume to see its interior.
+- T12: I want to select a range of data values and see the resulting 3D structures in relation to the whole volume.

+Secondary requirements from Dr. Strangevis which our program fulfills:

+- T06: I want to see which structures in the volume contain the highest data values.
+- T10: I want to be able to control a virtual light source.
+- T16: I want to see a magnified view of a specified region of the volume.
+- T17: I want to see multiple different views of the same dataset side-by-side.
+- T23: I want to be able to generate realistic images with shadows.
+- T25: I want to see an overview of the whole dataset.

 ### 3D Volume Rendering

 The main task of our program was to have the ability to load and render a volumetric model.

 Our program uses volumetric data from a data file chosen by the user.
-We assume the file the user chooses follows the specifications in 'fileformat.txt', and that the file '<volumedata>.dat' is accompanied by a metadata file called '<volumedata>.ini' containing information about the spacing of the regular grid of voxels.
+We assume the file the user chooses follows the specifications in `fileformat.txt`, and that the file `<volumedata>.dat` is accompanied by a metadata file called `<volumedata>.ini` containing information about the spacing of the regular grid of voxels.

 This volume is rendered in the main window of our application by direct volume rendering.
 This is achieved by rendering a screen filling quad in order to shoot a ray through each rendered pixel.
 The rays are checked for intersection with the bounding box of the volume, if there is no intersection the pixel is set to the color of the background.
 If there is intersection, the shader steps though the volume along the ray while sampling the volume to check the density at each point.
-The density is then used to sample the user defined transfer function, which maps density values to a RGBA-color vector.
+The density is then used to sample the user defined `transfer function`, which maps density values to a RGBA-color vector.
 If this color vector does not have a very small alpha value (opacity), we estimate the gradient at the point in the volume by central differences.
 The gradient is used as the normal at the point when calculating the final color contribution of the point to the pixel.
-We are using the diffuse component of Phong shading to achieve a more realistic final result.
+We are using the diffuse component of `Phong shading` to achieve a more realistic final result.

-If the alpha value is very small, less than 0.0001, we have added a crude "empty space skipping"-inspired optimization.
+If the alpha value is very small, less than 0.0001, we have added a crude `empty space skipping`-inspired optimization.
 What happens is that we skip along the ray (with a user defined step size) and sample the volume and transfer function at this new point.
 If the alpha value at this next point is also very small, we then just continue the stepping along the ray from this second point.
 The reason this crude technique works quite well with our datasets, is that volumetric data generally contains a lot of air around the interesting parts.
-Usually users will want to set the opacity of the air to 0 since it is generally not of interest.
-Thus we know that there will usually be many contiguous voxels with opacity 0, and it is quite likely that we can skip the next "chunck" of the ray.
+Usually users will want to set the opacity of the air to `0` since it is generally not of interest.
+Thus we know that there will usually be many contiguous voxels with opacity `0`, and it is quite likely that we can skip the next "chunck" of the ray.
 Obviously, if the step size of the skip is too large this method could end up ignoring parts of the volume that were not intended to be ignored.
 And if the step size of the skip is too small this method would just introduce extra overhead that could damage performance instead of enhancing it.

-When the ray exits the bounding box of the volume, we check if the pixel is completely opaque.
-If not (alpha<1), we add the background color times 1-alpha to the final color.
+When the ray exits the bounding box of the volume, we check if the pixel is completely opaque. `If not (alpha < 1)`, we add the `background color * (1 - alpha)` to the final color.
 This gives the effect that the volume is transparrent and that the user can see the background through the volume.

-As mentionned, the user can specify how the program should map between density values, and color and opacity values.
+As mentioned, the user can specify how the program should map between density values, and color and opacity values.
 The user can also specify the position, rotation and scale of the volume, and the position and rotation of the light source.
 In addition the user can set the background color, the step size along the ray, the step size of the skipping, and disable/enable a cut and set the size of this.
-These actions will be detailed later in the README.
+These actions will be detailed later in the `README.md`.

 ### Histogram